-1. The total cost of abatement, including the administrative overhead;
+1. The total cost of abatement, including a charge of fifteen percent of those expenses for administrative overhead;

 2. That the cost as indicated will be assessed to and become a lien against the property unless paid within thirty days from the date of the notice;